-Tools and potential weed vectors Actions to be undertaken The Project area and all Project related plantings will be managed for pest plants and general weeds throughout the construction phase and for 5 years following construction.
+Tools and potential weed vectors Actions to be undertaken Swales shall be lined with geo-fabric, rocks, concrete or grass to reduce the need for spraying. • Sediment shall be removed from sediment traps to avoid a medium for weed growth.
+Where weeds are unable to be inhibited fully by design, they shall be managed and controlled with herbicide and manual removal.
+The Project area and all Project related plantings will be managed for pest plants and general weeds throughout the construction phase and for 5 years following construction.
 Control of existing weeds Refer to Section 11.3.7 Mitigation and off-set planting pest plant guidelines Refer to Section 11.3.9

-11.3.6 Controlling pest plants around waterways
+10.3.611.3.6 Controlling pest plants around waterways